Emily-Jiang/tx-more-lab/module2/README.md

 * Maps the application to the `default_host` virtual host
 * Generates and propagates the web server plug-in configuration

 After the script finishes, the message `PetClinic successfully deployed!` is displayed.
+Wait for a while to let the application to start.
 Verify that the application is running by following the steps in [Checking out the application](#checking-out-the-application).

 ## Checking out the application